dfahlander/just-build/README.md

     1. rollup -c
     2. uglifyjs...
     3. bash... and node ...
-    4. *At this point, everything in the "my-app" target is built*.
-It will now output **just-build my-app done.** to stdout.
+    4. *At this point, everything in the "myApp" target is built*.
+It will now output **just-build myApp done.** to stdout.
 Then it will continue by invoking the next target 'test':
     5. tsc --project test --watch
     6. Whenever stdout from tsc --project test --watch emits "Compilation complete.", execute following: